mesosphere/dcos-docs-site/pages/1.13/tutorials/dcos-101/native-app/index.md

     Accessing the app from within the cluster and viewing the raw HTML response proves the application is running.
 For this tutorial, however, you also want to expose the app to the public.
 In the next part of this tutorial you will do exactly that.

 # Install the load balancer
+Public agent nodes allow inbound access requests from clients outside of the cluster.
+The public agent is exposed to the outside world through a load balancer.
+For this tutorial, you will install [Marathon-LB](/1.13/tutorials/dcos-101/loadbalancing/) as the load balancer to provide external access for applications running internally in the cluster.

 1. Install Marathon-LB by running the following command:

     ```bash